rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 Listening on http://0.0.0.0:8000/ (http://localhost:8000/)
 ~~~

-Point your web browser to "http://localhost:8000/".
-Do you see anything?
-In your terminal window you'll see another prompt about permissions.
+I point my web browser to "http://localhost:8000/".
+Do I see anything?
+No. In my terminal window I see another prompt about permissions.

 ~~~shell
 ┏ ⚠️  Deno requests read access to "htdocs".